SystemsApproach/ops/control.rst

 The Runtime Control API is auto-generated from the YANG-based data model, and as shown in :numref:`Figure %s <fig-roc>`, supports two portals and a set of closed-loop control applications.
 There is also a CLI (not shown).
-This API provides a single point-of-entry for **all** control information that can be read or written in Aether, and as a consequence, Runtime Control can also mediate access to the other subsystems of the Control and Management Platform (not just the subsystems shown in :numref:`Figure %s <fig-roc>`).
+This API provides a single entry-point for **all** control information that can be read or written in Aether, and as a consequence, Runtime Control can also mediate access to the other subsystems of the Control and Management Platform (not just the subsystems shown in :numref:`Figure %s <fig-roc>`).

-This situation is illustrated in :numref:`Figure %s <fig-roc2>`, where the key takeaway is that (1) we want RBAC and auditing for all operations; (2) we want a single source of authoritative configuration state; and (3) we want to grant limited (fine-grained) access to management functions to arbitrary principals rather than assume that only a single privileged class of operators.
+This situation is illustrated in :numref:`Figure %s <fig-roc2>`, where the key takeaways are that (1) we want RBAC and auditing for all operations; (2) we want a single source of authoritative configuration state; and (3) we want to grant limited (fine-grained) access to management functions to arbitrary principals rather than assume only a single privileged class of operators.
 Of course, the private APIs of the underlying subsystems still exist, and operators can directly use them.
 This can be especially useful when diagnosing